lodash/lodash/threat-model.md

 Lodash guards against writing to built-in prototypes (e.g., blocking `__proto__` and `constructor.prototype` keys in `_.set`, `_.merge`, etc.), but it does not and cannot prevent reading inherited properties.
 Operations like reading `obj.constructor`, traversing `__proto__`, or accessing `Object.prototype` through normal property resolution are expected runtime behavior, not Lodash vulnerabilities.

+### Vulnerability Chaining and Gadgets

+If a report demonstrates impact only by combining a Lodash behavior with a separate, independent vulnerability in another library or application component, the vulnerability lies in the downstream consumer, not in Lodash.
+Each reported vulnerability must be independently exploitable through Lodash alone.

+If a Lodash function produces a specific object shape that, when later passed to a different library's vulnerable function, leads to code execution or other impact, the root cause is in the downstream library, not Lodash.

 ### Vulnerabilities in the JavaScript Runtime or Platform

 If a Lodash method triggers a bug in the JavaScript engine (e.g., V8, SpiderMonkey, JavaScriptCore) that leads to memory corruption or incorrect behavior, the vulnerability lies in the engine, not Lodash.